forestgrape/coronavirus/index.md

 ### Introduction
 * [Updates](#updates)
 * [Public Suggestions and Tips](#public-suggestions-and-tips)
     Keep distance and hygiene.
-Then outside is safe.
+Then outdoors is safe.
 Inside ventilate well and/or wear a mask.
 Transmission can be smoke-like.
 Don't burden the immune system.

 ### Biological Topics
 * [Coronaviruses with a Focus on Sars-CoV-2](./2_biological/coronavirus.md#top)